afarran/swm2m_vms_tests/Infrastructure/readme.md

 end
 ```

-c) This method is an aspect - in this example it just check terminal if helm panel device (unibox) is installed and enabled.
+c) This method is an aspect - in this example it just checks terminal if helm panel device (unibox) is installed and enabled.
 All logic and reason to change is here.

 ```
 function HelmPanelUnibox:isReady()